NOM-Network/Melba-Toaster/README.md

 Melba can sing!
 Song support is outlined in a [separate document](assets/songs/README.md).

+### Going live

+Due to issues with Live2D plugin (memory leaks in the editor), it is recommended to use the exported version of this project for livestreams.

+> If you want [songs](#song-support) to be in the live project, add them in `assets/songs` folder with proper before exporting.

+1. Open the project in Godot

+2. Navigate to `Project` -> `Export...` in the main menu

+3. In the `Export` window, hit `Export All...`, then `Release`.
+Close the editor.

+4. Navigate to `dist` folder

+5. Copy-paste the `config` folder from the project root, change `prod.cfg` config accordingly

+6. Launch `toaster.console.exe`

 ### Note for Mac/Linux users

-This project uses Windows libraries for Cubism extension.
-If you need to use Toaster on Mac or Linux, you have to [build them first](https://github.com/MizunagiKB/gd_cubism/blob/main/doc/BUILD.en.adoc#build-for-macos), then put them in `addons/gd_cubism/bin` folder.
+This project is built for use on Windows and uses Windows libraries for Cubism extension.
+If you need to use Toaster on Mac or Linux, you have to [build the extension first](https://github.com/MizunagiKB/gd_cubism/blob/main/doc/BUILD.en.adoc#build-for-macos), then put the files in `addons/gd_cubism/bin` folder.

 ## License